vk2diy/adxi/README.md

 ## Current status of this fork

-The first boards have been ordered.
+The first boards have been received and despite issues have been verified as partly functional.

 Completed: